zt4ff/ossu_learning/01_design-patterns/README.md

 ### Chain of Responsibility
 This is a pattern that lets you pass requests along a chain of handlers.
 Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain.

+### State of Responsibility
+The main idea is that, at any given moment, there's a finite number of states which a program can be in.
+Within any unique state, the program behaves differently, and the program can be switched from one state to another instantaneously.